 I thoroughly enjoyed this hike.
 It was straight-forward and relaxing, the scenery was consistently good, and the trail has great integrity.

 Our two previous trips (Italy’s GTA and Japan’s Tokai Nature Trail) were both quite demanding, with roughly twice the elevation gain per mile as this trip.
 I am not embarrassed to admit that it is pretty fun to take a trip that is not exhausting!
 We are rapidly approaching the day when the the sum of our ages is 130 years and I’ll use that as my excuse for enjoying an easy hike on a well-maintained trail.

 To my eyes, nothing on this route comes close to the scenic grandeur of the southern Sierra Nevada (for example on the Big SEKI Loop).
 But the entire route is pleasing, with lots of long views and no boring or unpleasant parts.
-Although there is no remaining old-growth forest, there are no boring monoculture tree plantations.
+Although there is no remaining old-growth forest, there are no boring monoculture tree plantations either.
 There is enough elevation change to provide good diversity of spruce, fir, pine, and aspen forests.

 I was surprised and pleased that the whole route is on single track path and nothing is shared with motorized vehicles.
 I had expected it to include USFS roads and jeep track as is the case on the Colorado Trail and Arizona Trail.
 Although there are about 15 ski resorts in the Lake Tahoe region, the TRT is masterfully routed to avoid them.

 The ~15 mile section of the TRT which passes through Desolation Wilderness is extremely popular and crowded, yet so many backpackers miss out on the remaining 155 miles of delightful trail.